rurban/ctl/docs/iterators.md

     int done (I* iter)

 returns 1 if the iterator reached its end.
+With ranges this might not be the container end.

     I* next (I* iter)